 That’s not to say people won’t have opinions about the viability of your ideas.

 Oh boy, will they ever have opinions.
-Everyone has one of those, right?
+Everyone has those, right?

 Let’s get back to Wilco.